-The striker, who played with Neville for seven years at United and four years with England, handed in a second transfer request in less than three years in May, with then-manager Sir Alex Ferguson immediately ruling out an exit.
+The striker, who played with Neville for seven years at United and four years with England, handed in a second transfer request in under three years in May - with then-manager Sir Alex Ferguson immediately ruling out an exit.

-Rooney has reportedly held talks with two mystery clubs over a possible summer switch, but Neville has questioned why any player would actively seek an Old Trafford departure.
+Rooney has held secret talks with two mystery clubs over a possible summer switch, but Neville has questioned why any player would actively seek an Old Trafford departure.

 "I played with Wayne Rooney for many, many years,” Neville told talkSPORT.
 "He’s a fantastic football player.
 I’ve seen David Beckham, and other big players, leave Manchester United and it really is something that comes down to the individual and the club.